You Don't Have to be Perfect

 Christina Gillick back again for this week’s discussion of mindset.

 This quote is great for improving your mindset because it doesn’t focus on whether you succeed or not.
 It focuses on whether you’re willing to learn and improve or not.
-(Remember the difference between a fixed mindset and a growth mindset from Monday?)

 A lot of people imagine success like this:

 But, having a fixed mindset — in which you have to learn everything and be perfect to start — will keep you in the learning phase forever.